Public Notices

 NOCKAMIXON ZONING HEARINGS 2025

-Notice is hereby given that the Nockamixon Township Zoning Hearing Board will hold a meeting for a hearing on Thursday, March 6, 2025 at 7:00 p.m., in the Nockamixon Township Building, 589 Lake Warren Drive, Upper Black Eddy, PA 18972, regarding the application of Samuel and Lea Cravero (the “Applicant”).
-The subject property is 9755 Easton Road in Nockamixon Township, PA (Bucks County Tax Map Parcel No. 30-008-049.
-The Applicant requests: 1) A variance from Section 103-25.B of the Floodplain Management Ordinance to allow a substantial improvement of an existing building in the floodplain; 2) An interpretation allowing expansion of an existing building along an existing nonconformity; and 3) An alternative variance from Section 234-43.B requiring a fifty-foot front-yard setback.
-Applicant also requests an alternative variance generally from Chapter 234, Article VIII (Floodplain Regulations), 234-54.A (uses permitted in the floodplain), and 234-43.A(1) relating to E-4 Eating Place as a use permitted in the VC Village Center District.
-The Zoning Hearing Board will, additionally, reorganize and review minutes of its last meeting.
+Notice is hereby given that the Nockamixon Township Zoning Hearing Board will hold a meeting for a hearing on April 3, 2025, at 7:00 p.m., in the Nockamixon Township Building, 589 Lake Warren Road, Upper Black Eddy, PA 18972, regarding the application of John Hyrsl and Betty Hyrsl, Trustees of the Hyrsl Revocable Living Trust (the “Applicants”).
+The subject property is 4339 Durham Road in Nockamixon Township, PA (Bucks County Tax Map Parcel Nos.
+30-019-001 and 30-019-002).
+The Applicants are requesting a special exception from Section 234-89 of the Nockamixon Township Zoning Ordinance to allow a change from one nonconforming use to another nonconforming use to with an E-1 Retail Trade use to an E-4 Eating Place use.
 All members of the public are invited to attend the meeting and hearing.

-Notice is hereby given that the Nockamixon Township Zoning Hearing Board will hold a meeting for a hearing on Thursday, March 6, 2025 at 7:00 p.m., in the Nockamixon Township Building, 589 Lake Warren Drive, Upper Black Eddy, PA 18972, regarding the application of Simmons Holdings LLC (the “Applicant”).
-The subject property is 82 Fink Drive in Nockamixon Township, PA (Bucks County Tax Map Parcel Nos.
-30-014-007 and 30-014-007-001).
-The Applicant requests an appeal from a Notice of Violation which alleged the operation of a G4 Contractor Use and two B8 Residential Conversions.
-In the alternative to the Notice of Violation appeal, the Applicant requests a variance to permit two B8 Residential Conversion apartments on the subject property.
-The Zoning Hearing Board will, additionally, reorganize and review minutes of its last meeting.
+Notice is hereby given that the Nockamixon Township Zoning Hearing Board will hold a meeting for a hearing on April 3, 2025, at 7:00 p.m., in the Nockamixon Township Building, 589 Lake Warren Road, Upper Black Eddy, PA 18972, regarding the application of Joel D. Scharf (the “Applicant”).
+The subject property is located on Nockamixon Road in Nockamixon Township, PA (Bucks County Tax Map Parcel No. 30-004-060).
+The Applicant is requesting a variance from the following sections of the Nockamixon Township Zoning Ordinance: 1) §234-41.B to allow impervious surface ratio above the permitted amount; and 2) §234-36.B.2.f.4 to allow woodland disturbance above the permitted amount.
 All members of the public are invited to attend the meeting and hearing.

 NOCKAMIXON TOWNSHIP ZONING HEARING BOARD